JuliaLang/PackageCompiler.jl/docs/src/apps.md

     libfoo = Libdl.dlopen(LIBFOO_PATH)
 end

+...

+end # module

 ```

 The absolute path to `lib_path` that `find_library` found is thus effectively
 included into the source code of the package.
 Arguably, the whole build system
 in Julia is inherently non-relocatable because it runs when the package is
-being installed which is a concept that doesn't make sense when distributing an
+being installed which is a concept that does not make sense when distributing
-app.
+an app.

 Some packages do need to call into external libraries and use external binaries
-so how are these packages supposed to do this in a relocatable way?
-The answer
+so the question then aris: "how are these packages supposed to do this in a
-is to use the "artifact system" which was described in the following [blog
+relocatable way?
+The answer is to use the "artifact system" which is
+described in the following [blog
 post](https://julialang.org/blog/2019/11/artifacts).
 The artifact system is a
 declarative way of downloading and using "external files" like binaries and
 libraries.
-How this is used in practice is described a bit later in this
+How this is used in practice is described later.
-document.

 ## Creating an app